NinoJornales/excel-project-car-sales/README.md

 ### Exploratory Data Analysis

-  The implored EDA involved exploring the sale data to answer key questions such as:
+  The EDA aims to answer key questions such as:
   1. What are the peak sales periods in a year?
   2. What are the top-performing car models?
   3. What is the distribution of car sales based on transmission?